agilexrm-docs/docs/guides/common/TabContainer.md

     ![](../media/AgileDialogsDesignGuide/TabContainerControl_03.png)

-2. Once added, we have to position our focus into the tab container control and add a tab / tabs into it, and then, we will be pressing the “configure”
+2. Once added, we have to position our focus into the tab container control and add a tab / tabs into it, and then, we will be pressing the *configure*
     button:

     ![](../media/AgileDialogsDesignGuide/TabContainerControl_04.png)

-3. Now we add different tabs pressing “Add” and create the desired tabs to organize the information:
+3. Now we add different tabs pressing *Add* and create the desired tabs to organize the information:

     ![](../media/AgileDialogsDesignGuide/TabContainerControl_05.png)